 Nala came to Cartagena from Paris, France.
-She studied ____ at ________.
+She studied Political Science at ________.

 For four months she worked along side FEM's Executive Director Ana-Maria assisting with the coordination of various community projects in the city.

-"We raised the money and were able to take these kids back to the where they're from.
-We were able to show them the traditions and practices of their elders."
+"We raised the money and were able to take these kids back to the where they're from."

 "I loved being a part of this project because You could really see and feel that this mattered to them.
 They were filled with pride."